Table of Contents

 Read on to learn about the life and significant contributions of the father of modern medicine.
 Also, the motives behind his machinery.

-Hippocrates had a difference of perspective and opinion from the schools of thought.
-The surviving 60 medical manuscripts and the Hippocratic oath collectively gathered into the Hippocratic Corpus.
-Therefore, the Hippocratic Corpus tells a lot about his philosophy of human life and body.
-Moreover, Hippocrates turned medicine into a new direction, prioritizing scientific views and rational thinking.
+Hippocrates had a different perspective and opinion from the schools of thought.
+The Hippocratic Corpus is a collection of the remaining 60 medical manuscripts and the Hippocratic oath.
+As a result, the Hippocratic Corpus reveals a great deal about his philosophy of human life and body.
+Furthermore, Hippocrates steered medicine in a new direction by asserting scientific perspectives and promoting rational thinking.

 Early life and education

-Greek physician Soranus gave us the first proper account of Hippocrates’s biography, which notes the life of the then considered great physician.
+Soranus, a Greek physician, provided the earliest biography of Hippocrates, which details the life of the renowned physician of the time.
 The father of medicine was a generational medicine enthusiast who gained much of his knowledge from his father and grandfather; and mingled with people like Democritus and Georgias to study the science further.
-Additionally, Hippocrates gained training at the Asklepieion of Kos, guided by the Thracian physician, Herodicus of Selymbria.
+Hippocrates also received training at the Asklepieion of Kos under the direction of the Thracian physician Herodicus of Selymbria.

 Eminent Grecian thinkers like Plato and Aristotle also have made mention of the admired physician and educator.
 Plato identified Hippocrates as the ‘Asclepiad of Cos’ who taught medicine throughout his life and also attributed a great sense of respect towards the father of modern medicine.
 He identified Hippocrates as a physician — a professional stature like the noted sculptors Polyclitus and Phidias.